Reasoning Questions for Competitive Exams

 • Non-Verbal Reasoning: Mirror Images, Reverse Images, Spotting Embedded Figures, Figure Matrix, Paper Folding, Cubes & Dice, Construction of Squares & Triangles, Grouping of Identical Figures, Paper Cutting, Rule Detection, Dot Situation, Figure Formation & Analysis, Series, Classification, Analogy etc.

-Note: Students must note that a large majority of the logic reasoning questions overlap among the categories of reasoning and are flexibly utilized.
+Note: Students must note that a large majority of the logic reasoning ability questions overlap among the categories of reasoning and are flexibly utilized.

 Also Read: How to Speak Fluent English in 30 Days?